pratikasr/veranatest/docs/trust-deposit-yield-design.md

 Every step must log context-rich messages for operations observability.

-**Justification vs POC:** Steps 3–8 mirror the POC flow but make existing gaps explicit: partial payouts (step 4), ledger credit (step 6), and sweep (step 8) ensure funds do not stall and holders actually benefit.
+**Justification vs POC:** Steps 3–8 mirror the POC flow but make existing gaps explicit: partial payouts (step 4) and sweep (step 8) ensure funds do not stall.
+Step 6 simply clarifies that existing TD accounting must recognize the balance increase; no additional share logic is specified here.

 ## Trust Deposit Ledger Integration

 The existing TD ledger already maintains a mapping of accounts to shares:

 - **Expectations**: yield injections should increase the pool value without changing individual share counts.
-- **Interface**:
-  - `ApplyYield(ctx, coins sdk.Coins) error` — adds `coins` to pool assets and updates aggregate value used in rate calculations.
-  - `TotalValue(ctx) sdk.Int` — returns canonical TD principal; used to sync `trust_deposit_total_value`.

-`ApplyYield` should complete atomically to avoid double counting when multiple blocks deliver funds.
+- **Interface expectations**: No new methods are required for this feature.
+Continue to use whatever Verana already exposes to read total TD value (if needed for params) and to maintain share price invariants.
+If the TD module infers value strictly from its module account balance, no extra plumbing is necessary.

+Share ownership is a separate concern, already solved in Verana.
+This specification assumes that layer continues to function once additional funds reach the TD module account.

 ## Admin Flow